southfla79/EE-Mod-Setup/README.md

 ### Getting started ###

-1. Download Big World Setup zip archive and extract it anywhere you want (but not in your game folder!)
+1. Download application zip archive and extract it anywhere you want (but not in your game folder!)
 2. Close any open games and game editors to avoid interference with the installation process
 3. Disable your antivirus (only while you are installing - don't forget to re-enable it after!)
 4. Disable User Account Control (if you don't do this, the automated installation can get stuck!)